Creating safety and permanency

 The Foster Care program at Nebraska Children’s Home Society provides temporary care for children who are working towards reunifying with their family.

 Nebraska Children’s Home Society foster families provide a safe and loving home to children and also support and mentor a child’s parents and extended family members.
 If struggles cannot be resolved through temporary foster care placement, other permanency options for the child’s future are explored.
 Children needing care include teens learning independence, large sibling groups and children with special medical and developmental needs.

-Benefits of Fostering
+Benefits of Fostering a Child

 So many of our foster families experience numerous benefits – from knowing they’ve made a difference in the life of a child and the community as a whole, to personal growth and expanded awareness for their families.

 The first step to becoming a foster parent is to contact us to arrange a time to meet with you and explain the foster care licensing process.

 After getting to know each other, we can mutually determine if we are a match.
 If we decide to move forward, you’ll enroll in our foster parent classes.

 Foster care training is designed to educate families on the unique issues related to caring for children that have experienced the trauma of being removed from their caretakers.
 This training will equip families with the skills needed to provide children in foster care with a safe, stable, and nurturing home.

 Individuals interested in becoming foster parents through Nebraska Children’s Home Society must be 21 years old and complete the minimum requirements for becoming a foster parent: